DamifeZion/react-omniroom/README.md

   - Dynamic Visibility: The navigation bar automatically hides when scrolling down and shows when scrolling up, providing a clean and immersive user experience.

-  - Easy to Use: Simply wrap your navigation bar component with react-bottom-room and it handles the rest.
+  - Easy to Use: Simply wrap your navigation bar component with react-omniroom and it handles the rest.

   - Customizable: Supports all standard div attributes, allowing you to customize the navigation bar to fit your needs.